sage-code/eve/manual/data-types.md

 ```

 **Operators**
-Ordinal is a ordered set of Natural numbers identified by a name.
+Ordinal is a ordered set of Natural:numbers identified by a name.
 Ordinal is a discrete numeral type so it has support for  relation operators: { <, >, ≤, ≥ }.
 It can be incremented and decremented using += and -=.
 We can perform addition, subtraction, multiplication.

 ```
 -- using type Day declared before